 where $\eta (\dot{\gamma})$ is the viscosity, $\dot{\boldsymbol{\gamma}}=\nabla \mathbf{u} + \nabla \mathbf{u}^T$ and

 is the generalised shear rate.
-When $\eta (\dot{\gamma})$ is constant the Newtonian model is retrieved.
+When $\eta (\dot{\gamma})$ is constant the Newtonian model is recovered.
 A purely shear-thinning fluid will exhibit a monotonic decrease in viscosity with increasing shear rate.
-Practical fluids are more likely to exhibit a constant viscosity beyond certain high and low values of shear rate.
-In between a nonlinear viscosity relation links the two \lq Newtonian plateaus'.
+Practical fluids are more likely to exhibit a constant viscosity beyond certain high and low values of shear rate called \lq Newtonian plateaus'.
+In between, a nonlinear viscosity relation links the two plateaus.

 The aim of this section is to compare different types of simple, non-Newtonian fluid models.
-In particular, we will compare the power-law model (used in earlier studies of blood flow with magnetic particles), the Carreau model and the Ellis model with the Newtonian model.
-In Table~\ref{nonnewmodels} and Table~\ref{Table:PhysicalParameters_flow} we summarize the expressions for the viscosity and shear stress for each model and the corresponding parameter values, respectively.
-Note that under the assumption of flow in a long thin channel, significant reduction in the governing equations is possible.
+In particular, we will compare the Newtonian model with the power-law model, the Carreau model and the Ellis model.
+In Tables~\ref{nonnewmodels} and Table~\ref{Table:PhysicalParameters_flow} we summarize the expressions for the viscosity and shear stress for each model and the corresponding parameter values, respectively.
+Note that under the assumption of flow in a long thin channel, we will significantly simplify the governing equations (Section \ref{simpli_flow_eqs}).
 The shear stress relations in Table~\ref{nonnewmodels} are consistent with this reduction.
 In the power-law model $m$ is constant.
-If $n_p<1$ the fluid is pseudoplastic or shear thinning and if $n_p>1$ it is dilatant or shear thickening.
+If $n_p<1$ the fluid is pseudoplastic or shear thinning and if $n_p>1$ it is dilatant or shear thickening; for blood $n_p=0.357<1$.
 If $n_p=1$ we retrieve the Newtonian expression.
 In the Carreau model $\lambda$ is a constant and $\eta_0$ and $\eta_\infty$ are the limiting viscosities at low and high shear rates, respectively.
 In the Ellis model $\eta_0$ is the viscosity at zero shear and $\tau_{1/2}$ is the shear stress at which the viscosity is $\eta_0/2$.
-This model does not include the high viscosity plateau, however for most practical situations such high strain rates are never reached and so this plateau value is irrelevant.
+The latter model does not include a high viscosity plateau, however for most practical situations such high strain rates are never reached and so this plateau value is not relevant.
 In the case of standard blood flow we do not anticipate high shear rates.